Braids, conformal module and entropy: Riemann Surfaces, Braids, Mapping Classes, and Teichm uller Theory.

-The proof of the main Theorem~1 makes essential use of the theory of braids, mapping classes and Teichm\"uller theory.
-For completeness and convenience of the reader and for fixing notation and terminology we give a recollection of basic facts used for the proof.
-Readers who know the material may skip this chapter and consult it later for notation and for some less standard facts which we include in this chapter.
+In this chapter we provide prerequisites from several topics, like Riemann surfaces, braids and mapping classes, as well as Teichm\"uller theory.
+For completeness and convenience of the reader and for fixing notation and terminology we give here a recollection of basic facts, that will be used later frequently.
+References to the literature are given.
+In some cases proofs are included, for instance, in the case when the material is less standard and not extensively treated in the literature, or when the idea behind a statement will occur to be important in the following.
+Readers who are familiar with the material may skip this chapter and consult it later for notation and for some less standard facts that are include in this chapter.